-Changes in deferred outflows and deferred inflows of resources include changes in pension activity at the State level which are required to be reflected on BOCES' financial statements.
+Decreases in deferred outflows and deferred inflows of resources are primarily caused by changes in pension activity at the State level which are required to be reflected on BOCES' financial statements.
 Deferred outflows of resources include contributions required to be paid by BOCES to the State pension systems after the measurement date.
 Deferred outflows and deferred inflows of resources also reflect variances from actuarial assumptions, actual results of investment earnings compared to projected earnings, and changes of assumptions.
 BOCES has no control or authority over these transactions relative to pensions.
-As part of the implementation of GASB 87, deferred inflows of resources increased \$51,497,000 due to deferral of rental income on technology equipment owned by BOCES and leased to districts.
-Such income is now recognized over the lease term rather than at the time cash is collected, which was often at lease inception.
+Investment losses caused a significant change in net pension position and related deferred inflows of resources in 2023.